-This morning I went to get some candles at a store and no sooner did I walk in that my best friend called to meet for lunch.
+This morning I went to get some candles at a store and no sooner did I walk in that a friend called to meet for lunch.
 As I was rushing to exit the store I saw this frail older woman looking at towels by the registers.
 I passed her but as I got to the sliding glass doors I was drawn to turn around and go speak with her.
 I touched her lightly on her arm, “You are such a beautiful woman.
 I am drawn by your light.”
 In total shock and dismay she looked at me and began to cry.
 She couldn’t speak.
 I continued while reaching for her hands, “I know you must have looked at yourself in the mirror today and spoke to your image very negative ‘cause that’s what we do, but you are stunning!
 I hope you see the delightfulness of your being.”

 After she composed herself she began, “I am not half the person I used to be.
 A year ago this month I had cancer and my intestines have been chopped off.
 I’ve lost over 50 lbs.
 Chemo has basically killed me.
 I am a walking cadaver.
 I am not a young woman and I feel even older than what the image in the mirror tells me.”
 I began to cry.
 Her words carried such loss, desperation, and a complete lack of faith.
 “I shouldn’t be here right now.
 I’ve passed my expiration date and cannot understand why I am still here.”

 I hugged her tightly and said, “Oh my God, what an amazing and magical opportunity to live life to the fullest.
 What an incredible journey full of endless possibilities.
 Here you are standing in your glory looking all glamorous with an angel by your side.
 What an amazing way to take the world by storm because you have been given a second chance.”
 She looked through her tears and smiled gasping for more words.